vt6/vt6/spec/foundation.md

 ### 1.3 Proxies

 A shell is said to be a **proxy** when it acts as a man-in-the-middle between its terminal and the clients launched by it.
-That is, the shell poses as the terminal towards the clients launched by it, and poses as these clients towards its own terminal.
+That is, the shell poses as the terminal towards the clients launched by it, and poses as these clients towards their own terminal.

 *Rationale:* Proxies are used when the behavior of the terminal towards the clients or of the clients towards the terminal needs to be altered.
 For example, a proxy could act like a polyfill and provide support for modules that are not natively supported by the terminal.